 - Transfer to the air fryer: Generously spray the basket of the air fryer with nonstick spray.
 We used an avocado oil spray because it cooks at high heat well.
 Place the chicken in an even layer then spray the top of the chicken too.
 Do not overcrowd the air fryer basket or it will end up soggy rather than crispy.

-- Air fry: air fryer for 8-10 minutes, pausing to shake the air fryer once or twice.
-The internal temperature of the chicken should be 165°F when it's ready to eat.
+- Air fry: air fry for 8-10 minutes, pausing to shake the air fryer once or twice.
+The internal temperature of the chicken should be just below 165°F when it's ready to eat.

 - Make the sauce: cook the garlic and ginger in sesame oil for a few minutes then add the rest of the ingredients and cook on medium-low to thicken.
-When the chicken is done, carefully transfer it to the sauce and cook on low for a few more minutes until the sauce is thickened and coats the chicken.
+Carefully transfer the cooked chicken to the sauce and cook on low for a few more minutes until the sauce is thickened and coats the chicken.

 - Remove the chicken from the air fryer JUST before it's completely cooked.
 It will continue to cook in the sauce and you don't want dry, chewy chicken.

 - There's no need to add extra cornstarch or a cornstarch slurry to this recipe because the chicken is coated in it.
 As the chicken mixes in with the sauce the starch will seep into the sauce and thicken it.
 It may take a bit longer so keep mixing!

 - Use coconut oil spray or olive oil spray to spray the orange chicken.
 Vegetable oil spray can coat the air fryer and create build-up.
 You could also invest in a quality oil sprayer.